-Have you been patiently waiting for the return of the Modern Warfare engine in Call of Duty?
-We certainly have, and we wanted to celebrate Vanguard with something creative.
+Are you a fan of Call of Duty?
+We certainly are, and we wanted to celebrate Vanguard‘s release with something creative.

 We put our thinking hats on and asked ourselves, what can a team of creatives with nothing but a passion for gaming and way too much time on our hands put together?